ICETI2025/avalia-oextens-o/README.md

         - Tooltips: Added info icons with CSS-based tooltips to provide contextual help.
         - Tabela 1 Criteria (e.g., 1a-1e): Radio buttons with a conditional, restyled range slider.
         - Final Score Summary: A dedicated, styled card for high visibility.
         - Library/Method: Vanilla JavaScript for all logic.
 Replaced native alerts with custom toast notifications.
-Form submission now triggers an email confirmation. -->
+Form submission is now a standard POST action. -->
     <!-- CONFIRMATION: NO SVG graphics used.
 NO Mermaid JS used. -->

     <script src="https://cdn.tailwindcss.com"></script>